MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/resume.md

 * Misc
   0. Do you provide a simple list of the technologies you are familiar with?
-  0. Do you provide contact information and link to your Github?
+  0. Do you provide contact information and link to your Github and LinkedIn?
   0. Does your contact information make it clear you are currently in the metro area?
-  0. Have you copy/pasted the text into a Google doc that I can edit? (ie. Don't just upload a .doc file)
+  0. Is it a Google Doc that both I and your pairboarding partners can edit and comment on?
+(Make sure to share it to us)
+  0. No timeline gaps or minimize as much as possible